Noise Levels in Scotts Valley, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Eastern Scotts Valley sounds about 53% louder than Western Scotts Valley to the human ear, a 6.1 dBA gap.
+To the human ear, noise in southern Scotts Valley sounds about 131% louder than in western Scotts Valley, a 12.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?